nwon24/yak/README.md

 # Yak
 A hobby Unix-like kernel project.

+**HUGE WARNING: This is purely experimental.
+Not to be tested on real hardware.
+Will probably screw a lot of things up**

 # Goals
 - [x] Basic ext2 implmentation (e.g., `open`, `read`, `write`, `close`, `link`, `unlink`, `rename`)
 - [x] Framebuffer console driver